Interested in supporting our work?

 2Ubuntu: Reciprocity Time Bank

-1) Time Banking 101 orientation for the general community: This is great if you are looking to start your own time bank, but need a general overview.
+1) Time Banking 101 orientation for the general public: This is great if you are looking to start your own time bank, but need a general overview.
 Additional start-up orientations may be offered after completing Time Banking 101 if more support if requested.
 The suggested follow-up is the Offers and Needs Market training journey starting this fall for anyone in Philadelphia who can commit to the training journey and time bank platform launch afterwards.
+Contact Coordinator@2ubuntu.community directly.

 2) 2Ubuntu: Reciprocity Time Bank*: This is ideal for Black, Indigenous & People of Color (BIPOC) in Philadelphia, PA looking to join the online platform and make exchanges.